blend2d/blend2d/CONTRIBUTING.md

 ## Asking Questions

 We prefer GitHub issues to be used for reporting bugs and similar problems.
-So please consider using our [Gitter Channel](https://gitter.im/blend2d/blend2d) to ask questions.
+So please consider using our [Public Chat](https://app.element.io/#/room/#blend2d:matrix.org) to ask questions.
 It is active and may provide you quick help.

-* **Generic questions** should be asked on [Gitter](https://gitter.im/blend2d/blend2d) if possible
+* **Generic questions** should be asked on [Public Chat](https://app.element.io/#/room/#blend2d:matrix.org) if possible
-* **Feature Suggestions** may be discussed on [Gitter](https://gitter.im/blend2d/blend2d), we will add features that match our future plans to the roadmap
+* **Feature Suggestions** may be discussed on [Public Chat](https://app.element.io/#/room/#blend2d:matrix.org), we will add features that match our future plans to the roadmap
-* For **C/C++ API Questions** use either [Gitter](https://gitter.im/blend2d/blend2d) or open a new issue on GitHub (see pinned issues first, we prefer to write a documentation regarding API functions that are not clear)
+* For **C/C++ API Questions** use either [Public Chat](https://app.element.io/#/room/#blend2d:matrix.org) or via [GitHub issues](https://github.com/blend2d/blend2d/issues) (see pinned issues first, we prefer to write a documentation regarding API functions that are not clear)
 * Read our [FAQ](https://blend2d.com/about.html#FAQ) as well, we would gladly improve it if you found something missing or can improve the existing content